Project Vision

 Showing how the tokens studio plug-in architecture is formatted but a button component

-Design tokens allows for easy theming
+Design tokens enable easy theming

 With the establishment of the default brand, seamless switching between light and dark mode became effortlessly achievable with just a couple of clicks.
 This pivotal setup also paves the way for swift creation of new themes and brands, facilitating dynamic variations as needed.